jsiek/deduce/LinkedLists.md

 ### Prove `interval` Correct

-Once we have finished testing `interval` with `assert` statements, we can move on to proving that `interval` is correct for all inputs.
+Once we have finished testing `interval` we can move on to proving that `interval` is correct for all inputs.
 Looking back at the specification of `interval`, there are two parts.
 We will prove each part with a separate theorem.

+#### Prove the `interval_length` theorem

 The first part of the specification says that `interval(count, start)` returns a list of length `count`.
 We want to prove that this is true